emeinhardt/gregex/README.md

 All code has been developed and tested on Ubuntu 18.04.3 and MacOS 10.13.5.

-The three most salient dependencies are
+The four most salient dependencies are
  - [`funcy`](https://funcy.readthedocs.io/en/stable/), supporting functional programming.
  - [`nltk`](https://www.nltk.org/), for linear code expression parsing outside of `glypy`.
  - [`glypy`](https://pythonhosted.org/glypy/) (so far only necessary for development, not for CLI functionality or most other functions)